Pete Isensee

 development.

-released on 7 CD-ROMs for Windows and Macintosh, 4 CD-ROMs for PlayStation, and localized for six
+released on 7 CD-ROMs for Windows and Macintosh, 4 CD-ROMs for PlayStation, and localized into six

 different languages including Japanese.
 Over 1 million copies sold.